Centurion Thames Path 100

 Event overview

-The Thames Path 100 is a marked point-to-point trail race of 100 miles (161 km) from Richmond in London to the centre of Oxford, finishing in the grounds of Oxford University.
-The race has a total time limit of 30 hours and total climb of 1,900 ft (560 m).
-The course is mostly on groomed paths, trails and paved pathways; terrain is listed as about 25% paved and 75% trail.
-The event is held under an official UKA permit through the Trail Running Association.
+The Thames Path 100® is a marked point-to-point trail race of 100 mi (161 km) held on 2 May 2026.
+The route follows the Thames Path from Richmond in London to the centre of Oxford, finishing on the grounds of Oxford University.
+Total climb is listed as 1900 ft (560 m).
+The course is described as largely flat, with about 25% paved path and 75% trail, and a listed field size of 300 starters.
+The overall time limit for the race is 30 hours.